Denis Shapovalov: 2019: First ATP title, ATP 1000 final

-2020: First Grand Slam quarterfinal, top 10 debut
+2020: First major quarter-final, top 10

-Shapovalov began his 2020 at the ATP Cup in Brisbane, where he was the No. 1 player for Team Canada and pit against the Greek, Australian, and German teams in Group F. In his first match, Shapovalov beat Greece's Stefanos Tsitsipas in straight tiebreak sets.
+Shapovalov began his 2020 at the ATP Cup in Brisbane, where he was the No. 1 player for Team Canada and pitted against the Greek, Australian, and German teams in Group F. In his first match, Shapovalov beat Greece's Stefanos Tsitsipas in straight tie-break sets.
 He and compatriot Félix Auger-Aliassime later defeated the Greek duo of Michail Pervolarakis and Petros Tsitsipas to bring Canada to a 3–0 record over Greece.
 Next, Shapovalov met Australia's Alex de Minaur, and despite being a set and a break up, he lost the match in three sets.
 In his last round-robin match, Shapovalov beat Germany's Alexander Zverev in straight sets, giving up just four games.
-Together with Auger-Aliassime, they also beat German doubles team Kevin Krawietz and Andreas Mies to take Canada through to the quarterfinals as Group F's runner-up.
+Together with Auger-Aliassime, they also beat German doubles team Kevin Krawietz and Andreas Mies to take Canada through to the quarter-finals as Group F's runner-up.
 There, he faced Serbia's Novak Djokovic but he was ousted in three sets, and Canada was eventually eliminated from the tournament.
-Following the defeat, Shapovalov headed to the ATP Auckland Open as the second seed and defeated compatriot Vasek Pospisil in straight sets, but lost to eventual champion Ugo Humbert in straight sets in the quarterfinals after double faulting on the first set point and on match point.
+Following the defeat, Shapovalov headed to the ATP Auckland Open as the second seed and defeated compatriot Vasek Pospisil in straight sets, but lost to eventual champion Ugo Humbert in straight sets in the quarter-finals after double faulting on the first set point and on match point.
 Shapovalov concluded the year's Australian swing as the thirteenth seed at the Australian Open, but he suffered a disappointing exit in the first round at the hands of Márton Fucsovics in four sets.

-Three weeks later, in February, Shapovalov embarked on the European indoor hard court swing, and entered the Open Sud de France as the third seed.
+Three weeks later, in February, Shapovalov embarked on the European indoor hard court swing and entered the Open Sud de France as the third seed.
 He faced Pospisil in his first match there in the second round, but lost in straight sets.
 Then, he entered the Rotterdam Open as the eighth seed, and again, lost his first match there in straight sets, this time to Grigor Dimitrov in the first round.
-But in the doubles tournament in Rotterdam, Shapovalov performed better, having reached the semifinals with partner Bopanna after toppling fourth seeds Jean-Julien Rojer and Horia Tecău in the quarterfinals before losing to finalists Henri Kontinen and Jan-Lennard Struff.
-Shapovalov entered the Open 13 next as the fourth seed and snapped his three-match losing streak after fending off Marin Čilić in three sets in the second round to reach the quarterfinals and join Auger-Aliassime and Pospisil, making it the first time three Canadian men had reached the quarterfinals of an ATP Tour tournament together since 1990.
+But in the doubles tournament in Rotterdam, Shapovalov performed better, having reached the semi-finals with partner Bopanna after toppling fourth seeds Jean-Julien Rojer and Horia Tecău in the quarter-finals before losing to finalists Henri Kontinen and Jan-Lennard Struff.
+Shapovalov entered the Open 13 next as the fourth seed and snapped his three-match losing streak after fending off Marin Čilić in three sets in the second round to reach the quarter-finals and join Auger-Aliassime and Pospisil, making it the first time three Canadian men had reached the quarter-finals of an ATP Tour tournament together since 1990.
 However, he lost to Alexander Bublik in three sets after converting just two of ten break points he had on Bublik's serve while only saving six of nine on his own.
-He and Bopanna also reached the quarterfinals of the doubles tournament after beating Jannik Sinner and Simone Bolelli, but the duo lost to Frederik Nielsen and Tim Pütz.
+He and Bopanna also reached the quarter-finals of the doubles tournament after beating Jannik Sinner and Simone Bolelli, but the duo lost to Frederik Nielsen and Tim Pütz.